chrultrabook/docs/docs/unbricking.md

    Unfortunately, many devices have the flash chip located on the top side of the main board, and require fully removing the main board in order to flash.
 This is true for most Baytrail and Braswell models.

    {: .note }
-   Pin 1 of the flash chip will be notated by a dot/depression on the chip; be sure to align this with pin 1 on the chip clip wiring (a red strip on the example linked above).
+   Pin 1 of the flash chip will be notated by a dot/depression on the chip; be sure to align this with pin 1 on the chip clip wiring.

 Googling should locate a disassembly guide for most models.
 If you can't find one for your exact model, try to find one for another model of the same manufacturer as the bottom cover removal tends to be very similar.